Adolescent and Young Adult Health Needs Assessment

 Graphic cartoon of doctor with long black hair, wearing a stethascope and looking at their watch.

-A few topics we want to know more about are:
+A few topics we wanted to know more about included:

 • Adolescent well-care visits (teens to 21)